philbowles/H4/README.md

 ---

-## Important note for platformIO users

-For a long time now, platformIO has not been 100% Arduino compatible.
-Despite people like me raising issues, they still haven't fixed the (very simple) problem.
-So before you can use it, you will have to get their support to fix it.
-Here's what to tell them:

-"The PIO build system STILL does not include the correct Arduino-compatible compiler defines in the command line, e.g. -DARDUINO_ARCH_ESP32"

-If enough people do this, they might do something about it.
-But since they haven't despite knowing about it for nearly 2 years, I wouldn't hold your breath.

-Sadly then, I cannot provide support for PlatformIO until they have fixed it.

 ## Why do I need it?

 Successfully running multiple simultaneous* tasks on most MCUs is notoriously difficult.
 It usually requires either a ready-made RTOS (e.g. freeRTOS) or a great deal of experience of low-level C/C++ programming and an intimate knowledge of the MCU timer architecture.
 Both require an intimidating learning curve and most beginners have little knowledge of either.

 To make matters worse, the vast majority of examples available simple one-function feature demos written without any concept of resource sharing.
 Trying to combine two such examples that require co-operation but are written with none is a recipe that leads inevitably to crashes, reboots and "random" failures, often dispiritng and/or deterring the newcomer.

-The final "passion killer" is that practically no beginners understand the difference between synchronous (a.k.a. "blocking") and asynchronous ("non-blocking") code.
+The final "passion killer" is that very few beginners understand the difference between synchronous (a.k.a. "blocking") and asynchronous (a.k.a "non-blocking") code.
 Unfortunately, running simultaneous* tasks *absolutley* requires that they do.
 Many examples run blocking code, some don't.
 Mixing the two willy-nilly because you never knew you shouldn't is again the source of a large proportion of problems and questions seen in support forums.

-If you want MQTT *and* a webserver then, you are in for a lot of hard work and many failures unless you are already familiar with all of the above.
+If - for example - you want MQTT *and* a webserver then, you are in for a lot of hard work and many failures unless you are already familiar with all of the above.

 ### Limitations of the Ticker library